“Patrol ships,” Miro said. “Damn, I could have sworn I could avoid them.”

 “Miro?”
 Odo asked.
 “We’re not doing anything wrong, are we?”

 Another ship’s interior appeared on the viewscreen, cutting him off.
 It looked to Eeris like some sort of cockpit, but a fair bit bigger than the Challenger’s, and with much more open space.
 In the center stood a man who looked almost like a Bajoran—or a Trill, for that matter—except there was no sign of any nose ridges.
 She wondered if he was from Earth’s native species.
 Or was this some other alien, one she had yet to learn about?

 “Miro Dax,” the man said, after checking something on the flat screen he held in one hand.
 “I have a warrant for your arrest, if you’ll please—”

-"Miro," the man on the screen said, "you're in Federation territory.
-If you expect me to forget I ever saw you like some Ferengi looking to make a bar or two, you're mistaken.
-I'm authorized to fire if necessary."
+“Dax,” the man on the screen said, “you are in Federation territory.
+If you expect me to forget I ever saw you like some Ferengi looking to make a bar or two, you’re mistaken.
+I’m authorized to fire if necessary.”